 Please note that authors may only post the peer-reviewed version of their article (also known as the Accepted Manuscript) under certain conditions.
 Further information is available on our Author Rights Policy page

-Is the sharing of preprints compatible with double-blind peer review?
+Is the sharing of preprints compatible with double-anonymous peer review?